openhab/openhab-docs/configuration/rules-ng.md

-type - one of the following "text", "integer", "decimal", "boolean" label - localizable text description - localizable text required - boolean flag indicating if this configuration property can be optional and thus it can be ommited in the rule, by default required is false defaultValue - default value for the configuration property when not specified in the rule
+type - one of the following "text", "integer", "decimal", "boolean" label - localizable text description - localizable text required - boolean flag indicating if this configuration property can be optional and thus it can be omitted in the rule, by default required is false defaultValue - default value for the configuration property when not specified in the rule
 ```